New Zealand eases quarantine but won't welcome tourists yet | Law-Order

 COVID-19 Response Minister Chris Hipkins said that from next month, most people arriving in New Zealand would need to spend seven days in a quarantine hotel run by the military, half the previous requirement.
 He said some new arrivals from low-risk Pacific island countries could skip quarantine altogether and isolate at home.

-He said the new rules were an interim step ahead of broader reopening measures that would be gradually introduced once more than 90 per cent of New Zealanders aged 12 and over were fully vaccinated.
-So far, 72 per cent of eligible people have had both shots.
+He said the new rules were an interim step ahead of broader reopening measures that would be gradually introduced once more than 90% of New Zealanders aged 12 and over were fully vaccinated.
+So far, 72% of eligible people have had both shots.

 The change follows a growing outcry from New Zealanders who have been trying to return home but have been unable to secure spots in the quarantine system.
 Some have resorted to legal action.